dive-hub/slackbot-automations/README.md

 2. Posts onboarding message to guide new workspace member
 3. Posts anniversery message to all users in the workspace

-## Required:
+# Required:
-node js latest version
+1. node js latest version
-slack app
+2. slack app

 # How to run locally:
-git clone repo-link
+- git clone repo-link
-npm install
+- npm install
-node index.js
+- node index.js

-App uses bolt javascript
 App socket mode=True